abbas070/MITFutureMakers/README.md

 ### Day 22:
 - On day 22, we have learned about affective computing and emotion estimation from speech parameters to understand how system and devices can recognize, interpret, process, and simulate human emotions.

+### Day 23:
+- The task was to learn more about Natural Language Processing and follow on a Tensorflow project.